memgraph/mage/README.md

 2) [To build from
 source](#2-installing-MAGE-on-linux-distro-from-source), you will
-need to install few things first.
+need to install a few things first.
 Jump to section #2 to check for installation details.

 After the installation, you will be ready to query Memgraph and use MAGE modules.
 Make sure to have one of [the querying